solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

   .rpc();
 ```

-The second caveat is that your'll have to call one of the following methods from
+The second caveat is that you'll have to call one of the following methods from
 inside your rust instruction function to load the account:

 - `load_init` when first initializing an account (this will ignore the missing
-  account discriminator that gets added only after the user’s instruction code)
+  account discriminator that gets added only after the user's instruction code)
 - `load` when the account is not mutable
 - `load_mut` when the account is mutable

 For example, if you wanted to init and manipulate the `SomeReallyBigDataStruct`
-from above, you’d call the following in the function
+from above, you'd call the following in the function

 ```rust
 let some_really_big_data = &mut ctx.accounts.some_really_big_data.load_init()?;